We Get Nothing For Free

 Opportunity cost is often invisible.
 We don’t usually stop to consider the alternative actions we’re giving up.
 But just because you didn’t notice a trade-off doesn’t mean there wasn’t one.
 In fact, many of our worst decisions come from ignoring opportunity costs.
 From time to time we all spend time, money, or effort on things we may later regret, while giving up things that we wish we had done instead.

-This concept also applies to public decisions.
+This concept applies to public decisions too.
 When governments spend money on one thing, they can’t spend it on something else.
-Every bridge, grant, or subsidy comes with an unseen cost such as something else (like maybe your savings account) that didn’t get funded.
+Every bridge, grant, or subsidy comes with an unseen cost.
+That cost is something else that didn’t get funded.
+The broken window logic works the same way whether the window belongs to a baker or to an entire economy.

 The Bottom Line

 You pay for everything with something, even if that something is just time, energy, or the road not taken.
 Opportunity cost reminds us that trade-offs are everywhere.
-If you want to make better choices, don’t just ask, “What am I getting?”
-Also ask, “What am I giving up?”
+The visible cost is easy to spot.
+The invisible cost is what separates clear thinking from careless thinking.
+If you want to make better choices, don't just ask, "What am I getting?"
+Also ask, "What am I giving up?"